Jason: Oh, eat shit, you know that's unfair.

 Jane liked Jason a couple of years ago; not to say she doesn't like him now.
 She likes him fine, but the young man you meet skipping his Medieval Literature class is going to be a fundamentally different person than the one you buy a house with.

 Jason was a bartender, or at least had been at one time, before he "got too sick to work" or, rather, "stole someones' medicine cabinet, lost his grasp on reality, culminating in a very dark phone call from a motel near the airport where Jason scored couple of pills and a brutal ass kicking."
 The cops were called, the blood cleaned, the charges tearfully negotiated to "disturbing the peace" by Jane.
-Privileged, fuck you, it was dealt with.
+Privileged, fuck you, but it was dealt with.

 28 miles, the silence hangs unbroken.
 Jason reaches in the back seat, palming around for chips in the grocery bags, the ruffles.